-When eaten, these ingredients seem to give a altered odour to the faeces, making it less enticing to poop-eating furry friends.
+When eaten, these ingredients seem to give an altered odour to the faeces, making it less enticing to poop-eating furry friends.
 However, evidence of their success is anecdotal, so this may not work for every pup.

 Behavioural problems are the most common cause of coprophagia in dogs, so ensuring that your dog's energy needs are being met is an essential step in reducing the problem.
 It is important to keep their mind busy and prevent boredom.
 Many dogs eat faeces simply due to lack of environmental enrichment, so providing plenty of toys - particularly puzzles and interactive toys - can help a great deal.
-Occupying treats such as goat horn or pigs ears can also help keep some dogs occupied and happy.
+Long-lasting treats such as bully sticks or Whimzees veggie ears can also help keep some dogs occupied and happy.

 You might even like to consider finding a playmate for your furry friend to keep them entertained during the day.
 Plenty of "puppy playdate" websites and facebook groups exist these days.
 Plus, some vet clinics or puppy preschools may even be able to help you out by finding a pup of a similar age in your area.